aws-samples/personalization-apis/README.md

 # Real-Time Personalization APIs

 Machine learning recommenders are an effective tool to enhance the user experience in client applications through personalized product and content recommendations.
-However, putting recommendations to work in client applications and keeping these recommenders updated in real-time with in-app user behavior often requires building and maintaining complicated middleware components between your recommenders and client applications.
-This project contains the source code and supporting files for deploying low-latency real-time APIs that sit between your recommenders and client applications that provide vital features such as response caching, decorating recommender responses with the item metadata needed to render them in your applications, seamless A/B testing across your recommenders, API authentication, automatic user context, user event collection and fan out, and more.
+However, putting recommendations to work in client applications and keeping these recommenders updated in real-time with in-app user behavior often requires building and maintaining complicated middleware components between your client applications and recommenders.
+This project provides the components necessary for deploying low-latency real-time APIs that sit between your client applications and recommenders.
+Key features include flexible/smart response caching, decorating recommender responses with the item metadata needed to render them in your applications, seamless A/B testing across your recommenders, API authentication, automatic user context, user event collection and fan out, and more.

 ![Personalization APIs Value Prop](./images/personalization-apis-value-prop.png)

-Although the project is tightly integrated with [Amazon Personalize](https://aws.amazon.com/personalize/), an AI service from AWS that allows you to create custom ML recommenders based on your data, it supports backend integrations with personalization providers built with [Amazon SageMaker](https://aws.amazon.com/sagemaker/), [AWS Lambda](https://aws.amazon.com/lambda/), or HTTP endpoints.
+Although the project is tightly integrated with [Amazon Personalize](https://aws.amazon.com/personalize/), an AI service from AWS that allows you to create custom ML recommenders based on your data, it supports backend integrations with personalization providers built with [Amazon SageMaker](https://aws.amazon.com/sagemaker/) (experimental), [AWS Lambda](https://aws.amazon.com/lambda/) (experimental), or HTTP endpoints.
 Key features include:

 - Highly configurable caching that reduces both latency and the number of calls made to API endpoints and origin recommenders
-- Multiple API deployment and authentication approaches supported including OAuth2, API keys, and no authentication
+- Multiple opinionted API deployment and authentication approaches including OAuth2, API keys, and no authentication
 - Item metadata needed to render recommendations in client applications automatically included in API responses (i.e., response decoration)
 - Fan-out of incremental/streamed events to Amazon Personalize event trackers, [Amazon Kinesis Data Streams](https://aws.amazon.com/kinesis/data-streams/), and [Amazon Kinesis Data Firehose](https://aws.amazon.com/kinesis/data-firehose/)
 - Automatically derive context from intrinsic data in each request to enhance the relevancy of recommendations